mobs-lab/epistorm-evaluations/README.md

 The requirements for scorepi are covered by the conda environment for this module.

+Clone this repo with `git clone --recurse-submodules [PATH]`

-Install conda environment from .yml file and clone scorepi from github if needed.
+Install conda environment from .yml file.

 Activate the conda environment
 `conda activate epistorm-evaluations`